The Joyful Almanac - April

 • A blanket optimistic about the temperature.

-Etiquette (kindly enforced): Leave the field as you found it.
+Etiquette, kindly enforced: Leave the field as you found it.
 Take the foil wrappers home.
 Let the dog walkers through.
 Wave at everyone.
 And if it rains — which it might, because April has no manners — pack up cheerfully and call it a success.
 You went.
 That is genuinely the whole thing.
 You went.

 Cooking with the Seasons